tobek/laminae/notes.md

     - forbidden to wear a certain color for xyz reason (maybe two places forbidden to wear a color for VERY different reasons, or they differ in which colors are forbidden)
     - some custom about people who have killed (from Annals: "Correct behavior forbids taking a seat while those who have at some point taken a life are standing")
     - ideals of beauty/ugliness
+    - it is traditional to give the gift of earth (dirt) for... some reason (nasrudin to mugal emperor indicating emperor is is master of the earth) (mentioned in NGP TOC)
 - Festivals/events
     - a day of mourning that turned into a day of joy, or vice versa (e.g. tish b'av, destruction of temple, rebuilding)
     - naming